| Though Eowyn could not eat,

 she was showing Fingolfin that, old and dignified as he was, he

-was still neither too old nor too dignified to experience new
+was, nevertheless, neither too old nor too dignified to experience

 Gimli had again retired to his room before the rite began, but